automl/NASLib/README.md

 ```
 # Tutorial

-Please refer to `naslib_tutorial.ipynb` for instructions on the tutorial and exercises
+Please refer to `docs/naslib_tutorial.ipynb` for instructions on the tutorial and exercises